Knowing techniques is half the battle, in part two of our Literary techniques series we explain how to analyse your way

 If you haven’t seen our Essential Guide To English Techniques, you should check that out to see a comprehensive list of literary techniques for you to use in your textual analysis.
-While this list is useful, if you want to push your essays to a higher level, you need a more targeted and practical list of techniques, and explanation of how to analyse them.
+While this list is useful, if you want to push your essays to a higher level, you need a more targeted and practical list of techniques, and an explanation of how to analyse them.

 As a student of Advanced English you are required to make arguments about human nature by drawing on evidence from your prescribed and related texts.
 The evidence is always analysed by explaining how the form of the text (the techniques it’s made from) creates meaning or, more broadly, effects (such as generating an emotional effect in the audience).